jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) equal to half of their total member credit contributions for the year, if that amount is equal to or less than the part-year maximum amount calculated under subsection (4); or
   (b) equal to the part-year maximum amount calculated under subsection (4), if half of their total member credit contributions for the year is greater than the part-year maximum amount calculated under subsection (4).
 Part-year equivalents: maximum amount
-(4) The part-year maximum amount referred to in subsection (3) is calculated using the formula— $521.43 × days 365.
+(4) The part-year maximum amount referred to in subsection (3) is calculated using the formula—$521.43×days365.
 Definition of item in formula
 (5) In the formula, days is the number of days in the year in which the person meets the requirements of section MK 2.
 Parts of years